Morrison incident: Notes

-Among the Japanese castaways was Yamamoto Otokichi, who became known for his role in bridging the cultural gap between Japan and rest of the world.
+Among the Japanese castaways was Otokichi, who became known for his role in bridging the cultural gap between Japan and rest of the world.
 Otokichi was one of three survivors of the 1834 wreck of Hojunmaru near Cape Flattery, which, damaged, had drifted for over a year across the ocean.
 The three were the first Japanese to visit what is now Washington state, as well as the first to visit London.